Interested in a hands-on learning experience for developing LLM applications?

 • After evaluating all the questions, the function computes the averages

-To find out the best chunk size for our data, we have defined a list of chunk sizes then we will traverse through the list of chunk sizes and find out the average response time, average faithfulness, and average relevance with the help of evaluator method.
-After this, we will convert our data list into a data frame with the help of Pandas DataFrame class to view it in a fine manner.
+To find out the best chunk size for our data, we have defined a list of chunk sizes then we will traverse through the list of chunk sizes and find out the average response time, average faithfulness, and average relevance with the help of the evaluator method.

 From the illustration, it is evident that the chunk size of 128 exhibits the highest average faithfulness and relevancy while maintaining the second-lowest average response time.

-Use LlamaIndex to construct a RAG system
+Use LlamaIndex to Construct a RAG Application System

 Identifying the best chunk size for a RAG system depends on a combination of intuition and empirical data.
 By utilizing LlamaIndex’s Response Evaluation module, we can experiment with different sizes and make well-informed decisions.

-When constructing a RAG system, it is crucial to remember that the chunk size plays a pivotal role.
+When constructing a RAG application system, it is crucial to remember that the chunk size plays a pivotal role.
 Therefore, it is essential to invest the necessary time to thoroughly evaluate and fine-tune the chunk size for optimal outcomes.

 You can find the complete code here